 In a series of exhibitions on maternity a group of 11 artists question our social comprehension of (maternal) pain, isolation and trauma.
-In this guest blog I would like to share some works that were part of the series and elaborate on the associated research on the collective memory within a hyperpersonal experience: i.e. birth and life postpartum.
+In this guest blog I would like to share some works that were part of the series (supported by Mondriaan Fund) and elaborate on the associated research on the collective memory within a hyperpersonal experience: i.e. birth and life postpartum.

 Rania Atef, Do I look like a seahorse?
 (2018); watercolour on paper, photo courtesy of Kyle Tryhorn.

 My daughter was born three years ago and the particular loneliness that I experienced during labor still haunts me at times.
 I remember, so vividly, that all I could think was: all these people they ain’t me.
 A certain, penetrating isolation.
 It is not to be understood but to be felt.
 “When an event or situation is so unprecedented in our lived experience and even in our imagination, it leads to a schism of some sort – a schism between the traumatic experience itself and the ability to work through it because there are no frames of reference through which you can do so,” says Ali Sahin in the reading of his essay “Press unmute: trauma and the impossibility of talking about it” .